Ludwig Alexander Friedrich August Philipp Freiherr von Falkenhausen

 28.07.1892 Generalmajor

-18.04.1893 Großer Generalstab, Oberquartiermeister - Berlin (Deputy Chief of the Great General Staff)
+18.04.1893 Generalstab der Armee, Oberquartiermeister - Berlin (provisional Deputy Chief of Staff of the General Staff of the Army)

 14.09.1900 General der Infanterie